nsqio/nsq/README.md

  * **Docs**: [http://bitly.github.io/nsq][docs]
  * **Twitter**: [@imsnakes][snakes_twitter] or [@jehiah][jehiah_twitter]

-**NSQ** is a realtime message processing system designed to operate at bitly's scale, handling billions of messages per day.
+**NSQ** is a realtime distributed messaging platform designed to operate at bitly's scale, handling billions of messages per day.

 It promotes *distributed* and *decentralized* topologies without single points of failure,